thomasrosen/berlin_noise/README.md

 A collection of noise recordings in Berlin and other places.

+This dataset of the TU-Berlin may also be of interest: [DNC: Dataset for Noise Classification](https://depositonce.tu-berlin.de/items/aa9f01e1-3eb7-44f9-a5c8-fe1b4c858024)

 ## License

 This dataset (recordings, metadata and website) is licensed under the